bethany-j-allen/sampling_bias_workshop/README.md

 # Authors
 Bethany Allen, Alex Dunhill and Graeme Lloyd

+Palaeo@Leeds, School of Earth and Environment, University of Leeds, UK

 # Getting started
 This workshop is comprised of videos and practicals in R, a statistical programming language.
 In order to run the practicals, you will need to download and install R onto your computer.
-You may also want to install R Studio, a wrapper for R which organises your inputs and outputs into easy-to-see panels.
+You may also want to install RStudio, a wrapper for R which organises your inputs and outputs into easy-to-see panels.

 Download R by choosing your local CRAN mirror here: https://cran.r-project.org/mirrors.html